ericlathrop/communitweet/README.md

 1. Install [Node.js](http://nodejs.org/)
 2. Run `npm install -g communitweet`
 3. [Create a Twitter app](https://apps.twitter.com/) to get the required API keys for the bot to work.
+Give the app "Read and Write" permissions.
+This requires that your Twitter account has a verified phone number.
 4. Create a configuration file, and name it something like "config.json".
 The configuration file format is below.
 5. Run `communitweet config.json`

+## Multi-account Setup

+Twitter requires that you have a phone number for each account, and prohibits you from using the same phone number for multiple accounts.
+In order to set up Communitweet on mutliple accounts with a single phone number you must perform some additional steps:

+1. Set up Communitweet under your main account per the above instructions.
+2. Copy your config.json to secondary.json
+3. Run `communitweet-setup secondary.json`
+4. Open the URL it gives you, and log in with your secondary account
+5. Copy & paste the PIN into the Communitweet pin prompt.
+6. Run `communitweet config.json`

 ## Configuration